Neural network model for imprecise regression with interval dependent variables: Other Forms of Nonlinear Regression Analysis

-Expression (\ref{poly_model}) does not have bias (intercept) term because we are using an augmented matrix which includes a column of ones.
+Because the matrix $\bX$ is constant and doesn't contain any uncertain variables, this makes it straightforward to compute the imprecise regression model with polynomial basis functions using the SLINN as $[h] = \bX[\bW]$, where $[\bW_j] = \interval{\underline{w}_j}{\overline{w}_j}$.
+This expression does not have bias (intercept) term because we are using an augmented matrix which includes a column of ones.
 As an additional option we can replace $\phi_j(x)$ with trigonometric terms, e.g.,

 where $P$ is the order of the trigonometric model and $m = 2P$.

 These two extensions show how to use a linear model to characterise an nonlinear relationship between the independent variable and the corresponding conditional mean of $Y$.
 This generality can also be extended to the imprecise case where input data for the dependent variable has the form of intervals.
 The next section shows examples of such applications.